thekeen01/RingReaper/README.md

 # Notes on this fork

+**todo**

+- make a small loader that will load the actual agent
+- add a way to load and execute bof or elf in via the agent

 **prereqs for compiling this version of RingReaper**

 since I moved the compilation to musl-gcc to have a completely fully static bin to get file perms, you need to compile liburing with musl